AllanZennaro/AllanZennaro/README.md

 👨🏻‍💻 &nbsp;About Me<br>
 💡 &nbsp; I'm a Data Analyst.
 Currently pursuing knowledge to become Data Engineer.<br>
 💻 &nbsp;I'm currently performing and studying modern technologies in order to provide the best solutions to many problems.<br>
-🎓&nbsp;I study Computer Science at Universidade Estácio de Sá and I study at DataCamp to enhance my skills.<br>
+🎓&nbsp;I study Computer Science at Universidade Estácio de Sá and I study both at DataCamp and Udemy to enhance my skills.<br>
 🌱 &nbsp;I'm on track for learning more about Data Science, Machine Learning, Business Intelligence and Databases.<br>
 ✍️ &nbsp;In my free time, I play videogames, read books and hang out with friends.<br>
 💬 &nbsp;Feel free to reach out to me for job opportunities!<br>